Chris Rumph: Minnesota Vikings

 In 2022, Rumph became the defensive line coach for the Minnesota Vikings under head coach Kevin O'Connell.

+Clemson Tigers

+In 2024, Rumph became the defensive line coach for the Clemson Tigers.

 Personal life

 Rumph and his wife, Kila, are parents of two sons.
-He also has a daughter from before marriage.
 One son, Chris Rumph II played college football at Duke and was drafted by the Los Angeles Chargers with the 13th pick in Round 4 (118th overall) of the 2021 draft.